spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 Great Git integration that let's you quickly view a files git history in the editor.

-Search for `eamodio.gitlens` in the VSCode extensions tab.
+Search for `eamodio.gitlens` in the VS Code extensions tab.

 ## Prettier